thomasmaloney-wk/frugal-syntax-support/README.md

-# thrift-syntax-support
+# frugal-syntax-support

-Thrift syntax support extension.
+Frugal syntax support extension.

+This extension is a fork of https://github.com/MrKou47/thrift-syntax-support

 # Features